coffee-and-tea/CodeOfAvent2020/README.md

 Input consists different rules, parsing rules then store into map to store.
 Part one: determine whether a bag included in other ones, using an extra space of O(n), complexity of O(n) to determine.
 Part two: how many bags inside one bag, perform a deep or width first search in input, complexity of O(n)

+Day08:

+Input to programming instructions, parse through input and simulate execution.
+Remind me of compiler construction class.
+Part one: use additional space to store execution records extra space O(n) n is line of code.
+Complexity: O(n) Part two: Need to remember execution state of the code, using a deep first search.
+Complexity of O(n*n).
+Is there a better solution with less complexity?